legout/flowerpower/docs/getting_started.md

 ## Introduction

 FlowerPower is a Python workflow framework designed to simplify the creation, configuration, and execution of data processing pipelines.
-It leverages the Hamilton SDK and integrates with job queue systems like APScheduler and RQ, allowing for scheduled and managed pipeline runs.
+It leverages the Hamilton SDK and integrates with job queue systems like RQ, allowing for scheduled and managed pipeline runs.
 Pipelines are defined in Python modules and configured using YAML files.

 ## Installation